Frequently Asked Questions / Policies

 Yes, RI General Law 31-22-11.9 states that it is illegal for minors (anyone under the age of 18) to use a cell phone while operating a motor vehicle

 Re-scheduling done at least 72 hours prior to lesson will not be charged.
-Re-Scheduling without 72 hours notice will result in a $25 fee.
+Re-Scheduling without 72 hours notice will result in full payment of the lesson.

-Cancellation required at least 48 hours prior to lesson.
-Cancellation fee is $50.
-Cancellations within 48 hours of lesson will result in full payment of lesson.
+Cancellation required at least 72 hours prior to lesson.
+Cancellation done within 72 hours of lesson will result in full payment of the lesson.
 No call / no show will result in full payment as well as a $25 gas/inconvenience fee.